erbkaiser/FrozenCookies/README.md

 ## Warning

-NOT currently compatible with **CCSE**: https://github.com/klattmose/klattmose.github.io/issues/47
+The version for 2.048 is NOT currently compatible with **CCSE**: https://github.com/klattmose/klattmose.github.io/issues/47

-CCSE changes base game functions that break the switches like the season switch and the elder pledge.
-This problem exists in version **2.033** of CCSE and older, when used with Cookie Clicker version 2.048.
+This will be fixed for version 2.05 if CCSE and FC are updated.

 ## How to use